 Growing up with two hot country stars for parents definitely has its perks, but it's also pretty intimidating -- especially if they are Faith Hill and Tim McGraw.
 Faith and Tim have been one of country music's most beloved couples for years, and continue to be the ultimate #marriagegoals.
 But as much as we love the couple, we love the family they've created together even more.

 The family frequent shares photos and videos of family bonding moments.
-Most recently, Tim McGraw shared a video of Faith Hill and daughter Maggie recreating a viral TikTok dance with with Maggie's friend Georgiana.
+Earlier this year, Tim McGraw shared a video of Faith Hill and daughter Maggie recreating a viral TikTok dance with with Maggie's friend Georgiana.

 "These crazy girls around here!," McGraw wrote. "@faithhill and Maggie joined by her pal Georgiana....Fun stuff"